mvadari/xrpl-docs/Atomic.md

 ### 2.2. `AtomicityType`

-This spec supports three types of atomicity: `ALL`, `ONLYONE`, and `BATCH` (each will have an integer value, and tooling can handle the translation between integer values and the string they represent).
+This spec supports three types of atomicity (each will have an integer value, and tooling can handle the translation between integer values and the string they represent):
+* `ALL` (with a value of `0`)
+* `ONLYONE` (with a value of `1`)
+* `BATCH` (with a value of `2`)

 If the `ALL` atomicity type is used, then all transactions must succeed for any of them to succeed.

 If the `ONLYONE` atomicity type is used, then the first transaction to succeed will be the only one to succeed; all other transactions either failed or were never tried.
 While this can sort of be done by submitting multiple transactions with the same sequence number, there is no guarantee that the transactions are processed in the same order they are sent.

-If the `BATCH` atomicity type is used, then all transactions will be applied until the first failure.
+If the `BATCH` atomicity type is used, then all transactions will be applied until the first failure, and all transactions after the first failure will not be applied.

 ### 2.3. `RawTransactions`